Privacy Notice and Legal Disclaimer

 How long do we keep your information for?

-We will normally keep information for no more than 6 years after termination or cancellation of a product, contract, or service we provide.
-In certain cases, we will keep your information for longer, particularly where a product includes liability insurances or types of insurance for which a claim could potentially be made by you or a third party at a future date, long after your term of insurance cover with us has ended.
+We will typically keep information for 6 years after termination or cancellation of a product, contract, or service we provide, or the closure of a claim or complaint.
+In certain cases, we will keep your information for longer, particularly where a product includes liability insurances or types of insurance for which a claim could potentially be made by you or a third party at a future date, even after your contract with us has ended.

 There are a number of rights that you have under data protection law.
 Commonly exercised rights are:

-- Erasure - Where we have no legitimate reason to continue to hold your information, you have the right to have your data deleted (sometimes known as the right to be forgotten).
-ICO guidance.
-You can also withdraw consent for us to use your information, if that is our legal basis for processing that information which will force us to delete it.
+Erasure - Where we have no legitimate reason to continue to hold your information, you have the right to have your data deleted (sometimes known as the right to be forgotten).
+ICO guidance

 How to complain

-If you have any concerns about our use of your personal information, you can make a complaint to us by email to firstname.lastname@example.org or in writing to The Data Protection Officer, Hera Indemnity Ltd., 70 Gracechurch Street, London ECV3 0HR.
+If you have any concerns about our use of your personal information, you can make a complaint to us by email to firstname.lastname@example.org or in writing to The Ardonagh Advisory Data Protection Officer, The Octagon, Colchester, CO1 1TG

 You can also complain to the ICO if you are unhappy with how we have used your data.